 Specific applications of PCBs are authorized by EPA for continued use under restricted conditions.
-A variety of PCB systems and equipment have been in service at the ORR during its 50-year history.
+A variety of PCB systems and equipment have been in service at the ORR during its 60-year history.
 Many of these systems and equipment were used in accordance with industry standards at the time, and their continued use was authorized under the 1979 PCB regulations.
 Systems that were authorized included transformers, capacitors, and other electrical distribution equipment; heat-transfer systems; and hydraulic systems.
 The vast majority of these PCB uses have been phased out on the ORR.
 Small amounts of PCBs remain in service in PCB light ballasts; however, ballasts containing PCBs are being replaced by non-PCB ballasts during normal maintenance.
 Most transformers that contained PCBs either have been retrofilled (replacement of PCB fluid with non-PCB dielectric fluid) to reduce the PCB concentration to below regulated limits or have been removed from service altogether.

 The 1979 regulations did not anticipate the use of PCBs in many applications for which they were used.
-The proposals to the new amendments that would have addressed uses still prevalent on the ORR were omitted from the final rule.
+The proposals to the 1998 "Mega Rule" that would have addressed uses still prevalent on the ORR were omitted from the final rule.
 As a result, past uses not specifically authorized continue to present compliance issues for DOE under TSCA.

-At the ORR, unauthorized uses of PCBs have been found in building materials, lubricants, paint coatings, paint sealants, and nonelectrical systems (including a rolling mill and a reactor positioning device).
+At the ORR, unauthorized uses of PCBs have been found in building materials, lubricants, paint coatings, paint sealants, and nonelectrical systems (including a rolling mill and a reactor-positioning device).
 More such unauthorized uses are likely to be found during the course of decontamination and decommission activities.
 The most widespread of these unauthorized uses of PCBs are PCBs in paint and PCB-impregnated gaskets in the gaseous diffusion process motor ventilation systems at ETTP.
 The discoveries of such uses include rubber gasket components used to seal glove-box units, paint coatings used on hydraulic equipment at the Y-12 Complex, and interior and exterior wall paints.
 In 1998, ORNL reported finding PCBs at regulated levels in roofing paint used on Buildings 2000 and 2001.
 An annual sampling and monitoring plan was prepared and submitted for the site.
 EPA approval of the sampling and monitoring plan was verbally issued on February 11, 1999.
-Annual monitoring was conducted in 1999, 2000, and 2001.
-A summary of the 1999 results of that sampling was submitted to EPA in 2000 as required.
-Submittals of the 2000 and the 2001 monitoring results was not required.
-In 2001, ORNL reported finding PCBs in floor paint in Building 7007.
+Annual monitoring was conducted in 1999, 2000, 2001, and 2002.
+Summaries of the 1999 and 2002 results of that sampling were submitted to EPA as required.
+Submittals of the 2000 and the 2001 monitoring results were not required.
+In 2002, ORNL reported finding PCBs in paint in three additional buildings and in filters and ductwork in Building 3019.